Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 [What once was the heart and soul of a growing new field](http://socratrees.wiki/statement/details/1456), and [gave rise to omnipresent technologies such as the Personal Computer](http://socratrees.wiki/statement/details/1491) and [World Wide Web](http://socratrees.wiki/statement/details/1493), is now a near-extinct line of research.
 HCI shuns systematic generalizations and applauds creating evermore specific descriptions of practice and tools to support it.

+> We predominantly produce technology that is somewhat better than its antecedents, but these technologies rarely make it into the commercial world (although they may influence it somewhat).
+We also see technologies that are highly successful but not developed by the CHI community, so we are left to evaluate its usability only after the fact. — [Greenberg & Buxton, 2008][12].
+[The trouble with social computing systems research][5]

 Again, HCI is not alone in this.
 [Rob Pike (2000)][8] argues how this is the result of a "change of scale":

 > [M]uch of the interesting work requires effort on a large scale.
 Many person-years are required to write a modern, realistic system.
 That is beyond the scope of most university departments.